AI4PEX/data-driven-parametrizations/README.md

 # 🌍 Data-Driven Parameterizations for Climate Models

-This repository collects machine learning–based parameterizations developed in the **AI4PEX project**, providing reusable modules for Earth system modeling.
+This repository collects machine learning–based parameterizations and emulators of climate processes developed in the **AI4PEX project**, providing reusable modules for Earth system modeling.
 Each parameterization is maintained as a submodule with its own documentation and license.

 ---